On the first spring page I’ve made a general

 A tuberous plant.
 This

-photograph is from February 2006 They bloomearlier than the snowdrops.
+photograph is from February 2006 They bloom earlier than the snowdrops.
 The bloom time is short.
 I

-was too late this yearwith
+was too late this year

 the camera.
 They don’t like too dry soil.
 They reseed themselves.
 In

 South-France and Italy they are found in wild.
-Winter aconites belong to the "buttercup family" or "crowfoot family" (Ranunculaceae).

 Pilewort

-(Ficaria verna) I have also a picture of a family member.
+I have also a picture of a family member.
 It’s a wild

 plant, which appears in March.
 Because of the